Grain Free Dog Food Linked to Heart Disease

 For some dogs, grain-free dog food may be easier to digest versus the dog food choices with grains.
 Another reason dog food companies started the grain-free marketing trend was to help dogs with weight issues.
-Weight issues can lead to more diseases and injuries.
+Weight issues can lead to more diseases and even injuries.

 Unfortunately, many grain-free dog foods are made with starch from potatoes, peas, or lentils and they may have a higher fat content.

-Every dog requires a different diet to meet its needs.
-Experts recommend working with your dog’s veterinarian to find the best diet that will work for you and your dog.
-See my list of Recommended Dog foods that aren’t grain free below.
+Every dog requires a different diet to meet their individual needs.
+Work with your dog’s veterinarian to find the best diet that will work for you and your dog.
+See my list of Recommended Dog Foods that aren’t grain-free below.

 The Truth About Grain-Free Dog Food

 “In July of 2018, the Food and Drug Administration (FDA) announced an investigation of grain-free, dog food diets and a common type of canine heart disease (DCM).” – Cardiac Care for Pets

 If your dog doesn’t have a clinical reason (ex: food allergies, GI issues) for use of a limited ingredient dog food diet, it is suggested to use alternative diets instead.
 The best way you can be sure your dog is getting a well-balanced diet is to research your dog food’s manufacturer.

 Change your dog’s diet to a food that is made by a well-known company that contains quality ingredients: chicken, beef, rice, etc.. (instead of meat “by-products”).